 If a Bank at which you have Deposit Accounts no longer makes the Deposit Accounts available, you will be notified by Stifel and given the opportunity to establish a direct depository relationship with the Bank, subject to its rules with respect to establishing and maintaining deposit accounts.
 If you choose not to establish a direct depository relationship with the Bank, your funds will be transferred to the next available Bank on the Priority Lists.
 The consequences of maintaining a direct depository relationship with a Bank are discussed below under "8.
 Information About Your Relationship With Stifel and the Banks - Relationship With Stifel."

 4. Changes to the Program

-In addition to the changes to the Priority Lists, as discussed above, Stifel may modify the Program at any time by changing any of the Program's terms and conditions.
-You will receive notification in advance of such changes.
+In addition to the changes to the Priority Lists, as discussed above, Stifel may modify the Program at any time by changing the terms and conditions.

 5. Interest on Balances in the Deposit Accounts